 At the community level, the USG trains outreach workers on reaching MARPs, including female sex workers, MSM, and female PWID, with a referral and voucher system for accessing HIV and other services.
 In FY12 a pilot in TJ, through the gender challenge fund, will provide outreach workers with special training on GBV, designed to equip them with skills to refer MARPs to GBV services and to hold workshop sessions with MARPs on GBV and other health topics.
 Since GBV is an issue that requires a multi-sectoral response, the project will engage police through special sessions on GBV integrated within a larger program on HIV related to MARPs.
 These sessions will assist police in better understanding GBV, its roots and health consequence, and local resources available for survivors of GBV.
 In doing so, police will also be linked with outreach workers, so they can seek their assistance as needed and provide a comprehensive response to GBV.
 Engaging this sector will promote a more enabling policy environment for MARPs at risk of experiencing GBV and HIV transmission.

 Technical Area: Management and Operations

-Budget Code Budget Code Planned Amount On Hold Amount HVMS 1,121,824 Total Technical Area Planned Funding: 1,121,824 0
+comical Area.
+Management and Operations Budget Code Budget Code Planned Amount On Hold Amount HVMS 4,069,416 0 Total Technical Area Planned Funding: 4,069,416 0

 Technical Area: Prevention